-Considers how generic forms have been discussed, distributed, and valued in the larger context of African American, or other African-Diasporic literary studies.
-Explores how black writers and artists treat the terms and conventions of generic forms in response, and comparison, to their cultural treatment of others.
+Considers how generic forms and conventions have been discussed and distributed in the larger context of African American, or other African diasporic literary studies.
+Links the relationship between generic forms to questions of power within social, cultural, and historical contexts.
 Offered: jointly with ENGL 318; AWSp.

 View course details in MyPlan: AFRAM 318

 AFRAM 320 Black Women in Drama (5) A&H, DIV

 Character types of black women as represented in plays by black women.
 Some black male playwrights are juxtaposed with black female writers for comparative analysis.
 Playwrights include Georgia Douglas Johnson, Angelina Grimke, Alice Chidress, Lorraine Hansberry, Ira Aldridge, LeRoi Jones.